Faith-tanui/alx-higher_level_programing/README.md

-0-run: A shell script to run a python script
+This is an introduction to python programming